blowb/blowb-doc/overview.rst

 isolate the app with other parts of the system, which leads to easy deployment, and can be configured to be safer than putting everything on the host.
 A typical overall deployment structure for an app can be seen in the following diagram:

+.. _overview-diagram:

 .. graphviz::
+   :alt: Overview of the deployment structure.
+   :caption: Overview of the deployment structure is shown.

    digraph structure {
      graph[overlap=false, splines=true]